mordori/libft/README.md

 ```
 - Include `"libft/libft.h"` with appropriate path where used, or add `-I.libft` flag to the following step.
 - Compile `libft.a` together with your program to use it in your own project.
+- You can modify the Makefile in the root directory to compile and copy `libft.a` into your own library by modifying `NAME` and `SRCS`.
-- To delete all of the compiled files, use in `libft/` directory:
+- To delete all of the compiled files, use:
 ``` Makefile
 make fclean
 ```